sanju2/makeOCR/README.md

 ## Installation
 ### Prerequisite
-You must first get a copy of Tesserect-OCR from UB Manheim here: https://github.com/UB-Mannheim/tesseract/wiki
+You must first get a copy of Tesserect-OCR from UB Manheim here: https://github.com/UB-Mannheim/tesseract/wiki.
+You must store the Tesseract-OCR folder in C:\Program Files (x86)\ for the script to work.

 ### Installing makeOCR
 To install makeOCR,
 1. download the zip file of this project.